Bobkong/MDM_Portfolio/README.md

 <center>Video Introduction Of Im2hungry</center>
 ### 3.2 Original Code

-In order to make it easier for users to find delicious food,  I proposed to tthe product manager to add geographic location services, that is, to include geographic location information in users posts.
-This proposal has been unanimously approved by the team members.
-I chose to use Tencent Maps SDK to provide map services.
+In order to make it easier for users to find delicious food,  I proposed to tthe product manager to include geographic location information in users posts.
+This proposal was unanimously approved by my team members, and I chose to use Tencent Maps SDK to provide map services.

 ```java
 public class LocationService {